Size of Sets with Small Sensitivity: a Generalization of Simon's Lemma: Preliminaries

 \begin{definition} We define an $m$-dimensional \emph{subcube} or $m$-\emph{subcube} of $Q_n$ to be a cube induced by the set of all vertices that have the same bit values on $n-m$ positions $x_{i_1}, \ldots, x_{i_{n-m}}$ where $i_j$ are all different. \end{definition}

-If a subcube can be obtained by fixing some continuous sequence $b$ of starting bits, we denote such subcube by $G_b$.
-For example, $G_0$ and $G_1$ can be obtained by fixing a single first bit, and $G_{01}$ can be obtained by fixing first two bits to 01.
-By $G_{*10}$ we denote a cube obtained by fixing the second and the third bit to 10.
+We denote a subcube that can be obtained by fixing some continuous sequence $b$ of starting bits by $Q_b$.
+For example, $Q_0$ and $Q_1$ can be obtained by fixing the first bit and $Q_{01}$ can be obtained by fixing the first two bits to 01.
+We use a wildcard * symbol to indicate that the bit in the corresponding position is not fixed.
+For example, by $Q_{*10}$ we denote a cube obtained by fixing the second and the third bit to 10.

-\begin{definition} Two $m$-dimensional subcubes of $Q_n$ are \emph{adjacent}, if the fixed $n-m$ positions of both subcubes are the same and their bit values differ in exactly one position. \end{definition}
+\begin{definition} Two $m$-dimensional subcubes of $Q_n$ are \emph{adjacent} if the fixed $n-m$ positions of both subcubes are the same and their bit values differ in exactly one position. \end{definition}